This is a post from Robin Sloan’s lab blog & notebook. You can visit the blog’s homepage, or learn more about me.

 Snowflake, Wilson Bentley, ca. 1910

-Earlier this week, in my main newsletter, I praised a new project from Matt Webb.
+Earlier this week, in my newsletter, I praised a new project from Matt Webb.
 Here, I want to come at it from a different angle.

 Briefly: Matt has built the Braggoscope, a fun and useful application for exploring the archives of the beloved BBC radio show In Our Time, hosted by the inimitable Melvyn Bragg.